brian-arnold/whole_AL_segmentation/README.md

 `mamba create -n caiman -y anaconda::scikit-image conda-forge::caiman numpy seaborn pandas matplotlib`

+Then navigate to the main directory of this github repo and type on the command line:

+`pip install -e .`

 If you find that running `01_segment_and_extract_traces.ipynb` takes a long time, you can run the following command:

 `jupyter nbconvert --to script 01_segment_and_extract_traces.ipynb`